anderson-aristotle/js-objects-constructors/README.md

 ## Objectives

+-   Use a constructor function to construct objects of a particular type
 -   Attach attributes to a new object using the constructor function
 -   Recall the cost of defining methods inside a constructor function